viamrobotics/docs/docs/modular-resources/_index.md

 - Various types of hardware {{< glossary_tooltip term_id="component" text="components" >}}.
 - High-level functionality exposed as {{< glossary_tooltip term_id="service" text="services" >}}.

-If the component or service you want to use for your project is not natively supported, you can [use _modular resources_ from the Viam Registry](#the-viam-registry) or [create your own modular resources](#modular-resources).
+If the component or service you want to use for your project is not natively supported, you can use _modular resources_ from the [Viam Registry](#the-viam-registry) or [create your own modular resources](#create-modular-resources).
 You configure and manage modular resources the same way as built-in resources and use the same [standardized APIs](/program/apis/).

 ## The Viam Registry

-The [Viam registry](https://app.viam.com/registry) is the central place where you can browse modular resources that add capabilities to your smart machine beyond what is built-in to `viam-server`.
+The [Viam registry](https://app.viam.com/registry) is the central place where you can browse modular resources that add capabilities to your smart machine beyond what is built into `viam-server`.
-You can see details about each module in the [Viam registry](https://app.viam.com/registry) on its module details page.
+You can see details about each module in the Viam registry on its module details page.

 You can search the available modular resources from the Viam Registry here: